SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-25-tension-hope-despair.md

 - "This is a hard moment.
 And obviously different scales of bad for different people."

 John Green "Motivation in Hard Times":
-- "When times suck, it is hard to know when they will ever change"
+- "When times suck, it is hard to know how they will ever change."
 - Resentment, anger, and fear motivate you, but you don't end up feeling any better.
-"It burns bright, but it _does_ burn dirty."
+"It does burn bright, but it _also_ burns dirty."
 - Speaking of his love for writing itself, for his readers, and for his publishers: "Love is the fuel that burns both bright and clean."
 - "Love is&hellip; also forged in surviving and turning around the bad times, together."